About Hyatt Fruit Company

 Pictured: Tom Jones inspecting the fruit, pre-season.
 1982.

 It all began in early 1929 when Thomas and Beth Peebles visited Vero Beach on vacation.
 Like many Florida snow birds, Mr. Peebles decided to turn his family's favorite vacation spot into a permanent home.
-Upon retiring from his engineering career, they moved from Pittsburgh to Vero Beach permanently.
+Upon retiring from his engineering career, he and his wife moved from Pittsburgh to Vero Beach permanently.
 But retirement didn't last long.

 Tom Peebles, circa 1946, Vero Beach, Florida

-In 1946, soon after they settled in Vero, Tom and Beth founded Range Line Groves.
-They were then joined by their daughter Betty and her husband Art.
-Tom and Art ran Range Line Groves together for decades until Art and Betty's son, Thomas R. Jones joined and eventually took over the family business after returning from military service in Vietnam.
+In 1946, soon after they settled in Vero, Thomas and Beth founded Range Line Groves.
+They were then joined by their daughter Betty, her husband Art and their 3 year old son Tommy.
+Thomas Peebles and son-in-law Art ran Range Line Groves together for decades.
+When Mr. Peebles began to focus on philanthropic efforts, Art focused on the grove business.
+Then, Thomas Peebles' namesake and grandson Tom R. Jones (Tommy), joined the family business and eventually took the helm in 1974 after returning from military service in Vietnam.

 Beth Peebles in front of the first Range Line Groves office, circa 1955